You Don’t Have to Choose: Better the Balance, Better the World

 It is important to distinguish gender parity from gender equality.
 Gender parity is a statistical measure that provides a numerical value of female-to-male or girl-to-boy ratio for indicators such as income or education or even progression through the ranks.
 However, ‘gender parity’ can only be achieved through ‘gender equality.’
 Ratios of women in education or applying for new positions cannot step-change without removing existing barriers.
 In my experience, yes, the women’s leadership councils or training courses at leading academic centres are great and should continue, but equally important is taking the time to understand why that capable, consistent high-performer isn’t putting themselves forward.
 We need to address these barriers systemically and learn to recognise when an employee is about to step-down as they feel they ‘have to choose.’

 This philosophy applies across all levels of society and geographies, seeking to understand at a grassroots level the barriers that exist in order to address them and make progress towards equality.
 I am proud to work in a company that has an ethos of inclusivity across all manners of diversity, whether that be gender, being able-bodied, sexual preference or ethnic background and truly embraces the goal of International Women’s Day, ‘Better Balance’.

-Diane Wass is the Managing Director of JPA Health Communications, London Office
+Diane Wass is the Managing Director of JPA Health, London Office